dsodol/claude_c_sharp_stuff/ui_testing_poc_instructions.md

 1. **Query plugin build info:** Call `get_build_info()` to verify the plugin is working
 2. **Report plugin visibility:** "I can see cc_win_plugin with tools: [list them]" OR "I cannot see cc_win_plugin"
-3. **Confirm understanding:** State that you understand the build process uses `dotnet publish -c Debug -r win-x64` to create a standalone exe
+3. **Confirm understanding:** State that you understand the build command: `dotnet publish -c Debug -r win-x64 --self-contained true -p:PublishSingleFile=true`
 4. **Confirm error handling:** State that you will stop and report any errors immediately

 Example acknowledgment: